ebu/coreplus-demo/README.md

 docker-compose -f docker-compose-local.yml up -d
 ```

+> Note: If you have run it previously and you are not getting the latest changes you can run this command to build the images for the latest changes
+For Windows
+``
+docker-compose -f ./docker-compose-local.yml build --no-cache
+``
+For Mac
+``
+docker-compose -f docker-compose-local.yml build --no-cache
+``

 Similarly, we can compose it down with the command

 ```sh
 docker-compose -f .\docker-compose-local.yml down
 ```

 The CDK would be available on the browser at [http://localhost:8888](http://localhost:8888)